 In our Virginia home you are immediately greeted by stairs when you open our front door.
 It’s the first thing you see.
 The first impression and for me the oak feels outdated.

-You are greeted by stairs as soon as you open our front door.
-It’s less than elegant and I feel the oak is outdated.
-I like oak for flooring but the painting hand rail black is more in line with our style and will modernize the stair case without spending thousands of dollars for new railings.
-Trust me I want to but I can’t do that so paint it is!!!
+Don’t get me wrong, I like oak for flooring and even kept it on our mantle but a black hand rail black is more in line with our style and modernizes the stair case without spending thousands of dollars for new railings.
+Trust me I want to -but I can’t- so paint it is!!!

 Here’s the view from the front door.
 Hello stairs.

 Sanding is your first step.
 I just hand sanded off the polyurethane gloss finish on the hand rail.